tupakkatapa/coditon-md/contents/posts/Netbooting NixOS.md

 1. **Debug Mode**

-    To gain a shell at the end of Stage 1, you have to enable debug mode like this:
+    To gain a shell at the Stage 1 aka. single-user mode, you have to enable debug mode like this:

     ```nix
     boot.kernelParams = [
-      # Initiates a an interactive shell
+      # Initiates a an interactive shell at Stage 1
       "boot.debug1"

       # Same as debug1, but waits until kernel modules are loaded
       "boot.debug1devices"

-      # Same as debug1, but waits until 'needForBoot' filesystems are mounted
+      # Same as debug1, but waits until 'neededForBoot' filesystems are mounted
       "boot.debug1mounts"

       # Same as debug1, but only if the boot process encounters an error